rinaldilucas/mean-task-manager/README.md

 - JWT implementation with refresh token using Redis and cookies on strict mode
 - Blacklist of access/refresh token
 - Authentication and role guard
-- Multiple examples of syncronous custom validators
+- Multiple examples of synchronous custom validators
 - Custom async validator to check already registered user
 - Register with strong password validator
 - Password encryption using bcrypt with salt rounds